Delivery organisation hub

 StatusActive

-Rise Up is a youth employment charity supporting marginalised young people aged 16-30 from socio-economically disadvantaged backgrounds across Greater Manchester.
+Rise Up supports marginalised young people aged 16-30 from socio-economically disadvantaged backgrounds across Greater Manchester.
+It offers 1-1 mentoring, skills development and interview preparation as well as training for qualifications.

 ProgrammeEvidence into Action